County of Santa Barbara

 DISTRICT ATTORNEY'S OFFICE

-Consider recommendations regarding the California Governor’s Office of Emergency
+Consider recommendations regarding the California Governor’s Office of Emergency Services (Cal

-Services (Cal OES) Human Trafficking Advocacy Program (HA) Grant Program, as follows:
+OES) Human Trafficking Advocacy Program (HA) Grant Program, as follows:

-a) Adopt a Resolution authorizing the District Attorney or his designee to submit an
+a) Adopt a Resolution authorizing the District Attorney or his designee to submit an application, and

-OES Human Trafficking Advocacy Program for the award period of January 1, 2026 through
+Advocacy Program for the award period of January 1, 2026 through December 31, 2026, up to a

-December 31, 2026, up to a maximum grant award amount of $147,000.00, subject to the
+maximum grant award amount of $147,000.00, subject to the approval and concurrence of Risk

-approval and concurrence of Risk Management, Auditor Controller, and County Counsel;
+Management, Auditor Controller, and County Counsel;

-b) Approve and authorize the District Attorney, or designee, to execute any future
+b) Approve and authorize the District Attorney, or designee, to execute any future amendments to

-concurrence of Risk Management, County Counsel, and Auditor-Controller; and
+Management, County Counsel, and Auditor-Controller; and

-c) Determine that the above recommended actions are exempt from the California
+c) Determine that the above recommended actions are exempt from the California Environmental

-Environmental Quality Act (CEQA) pursuant to CEQA Guidelines Section 15378(b)(4)
+Quality Act (CEQA) pursuant to CEQA Guidelines Section 15378(b)(4) because they consist of

-because they consist of government funding mechanisms or other government fiscal
+government funding mechanisms or other government fiscal activities, which do not involve any

-activities, which do not involve any commitment to any specific project which may result in a
+commitment to any specific project which may result in a potentially significant physical impact on

 A-15)